-In last week’s blog post we tackled (hopefully successfully) a few misconceptions that might have been keeping you or your loved ones from getting more into Fashion and letting yourself feel like a fashionista!
+In our last blog post we tackled (hopefully successfully) a few misconceptions that might have been keeping you or your loved ones from getting more into Fashion and letting yourself feel like a fashionista!
 In this week’s Laloom blog post we want to help you to decide whether a trend suits you.

 There are many ways to interpret a trend – each trend can represent a whole plethora of garments, accessories, colours, cuts, fabrics and styles.
 Here are a few tips and questions to ask yourself when considering a trend: